apache/couchdb-documentation/rfcs/014-pagination.md

 ## Abstract

 The main addition is to add new bookmark based pagination scheme to all quiery like endpoints.
-As a first step we would keep _all_dbs and _changes out of scope for the following reasons:
+As a first step we would keep `_all_dbs`, `_dbs_info` and `_changes` out of scope for the following reasons:
 - _all_dbs - the endpoint returns a list instead of object as the rest of the endpoints
+- _dbs_info - the endpoint returns a list instead of object as the rest of the endpoints
 - _changes - the endpoint contains too many different modes and it would require more careful consideration

 The endpoints in scope are:
 - {db}/_all_docs
 - {db}/_all_docs/queries
-- _dbs_info
 - {db}/_design/{ddoc}/_view/{view}
 - {db}/_design/{ddoc}/_view/{view}/queries